zunderlab/FLOWMAP/README.md

 <a name="gui-guide"></a>
 ## Using the GUI
-0. Make sure all FSC files to be used are in one folder.
+0. Make sure all FCS files to be used are in one folder.
 * If you plan to analyze files using FLOW-MAP mode "multi" (multiple conditions, multiple timepoints), you will need to set up a CSV file that outlines the FCS file paths (see section "CSV Format for Multiple Analysis") and select this folder instead of the FCS file folder.
 * Regardless of the mode, make sure that your FCS files meet the naming conventions described at the beginning of the section ["Running FLOWMAPR: Starting from FCS Files"](#FLOWMAPR-FCS).
 1. Run the command `FLOWMAPR::LaunchGUI()` and a dialogue box with the header "FLOWMAPR" should appear.